codehub-learn/angular-starter-kit/README.md

 1. Download and install [VSCode](https://code.visualstudio.com/download) editor.
 2. Download and install an **LTS** version of [Node.js](https://nodejs.org/).
 To verify that you have installed it correctly type the command `node -v` in a command line window and it should display the installed version of Node.js

     >Angular applications require an LTS version of Node.js in order to work properly.
+If you need to have more than one installed Node.js versions in your environment, consider using a node version manager such as [nvm](https://github.com/nvm-sh/nvm).

 3. **Npm** is already included in Node.js.
 To verify that you have it, type the command `npm -v` in a command line window and it should display the installed npm version.